polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

         }
     ]
     ```
     The first mesh is a 21cm rubber band.
 It is originally a mat but then rescaled to the shape of a rubber band.
 The second mesh is a sphere with a groove in the middle part of its body in case the rubber band might slide off the sphere if the friction is not enough.
 As for the two fingers, there's no need to consider their deformation so they are set to [obstacles](https://polyfem.github.io/json/#obstacles).
-The displacements are not zero vectors because the fingers needs to squeeze the ball and hold the ball tightly enough to pull the rubber band without sliding off the fingers while still pulling.
+The displacements are not zero vectors because the fingers need to squeeze the ball and hold the ball tightly enough to pull the rubber band without sliding off the fingers while still pulling.
     Note that the `volume_selection` here means to select the entire volume of the tetrahedron mesh to be simulated and the `surface_selection` means the surface area that you want to select.
 For example, both fingers are obstacles and they are triangle meshes.
 So to move and simulate them, I would like to select the entire finger.
-Thus here I can select them by give the whole mesh an index:
+Thus here I can select them by giving the whole mesh an index:
     ```json
     {
         "mesh": "slingshot/assets/data/surf_mesh/right_finger.obj",
         "is_obstacle": true,
          ...
         "surface_selection": 1001
     }
     ```
-    In some scenarios, maybe the user only wants to select part of the mesh and give the selected part a different movement with other parts.
+    In some scenarios, maybe the user only wants to select a part of the mesh and give the selected part a different movement from other parts.
 Then this could be done by setting the surface_selection part with specialized fields.
 For example, in this slingshot case, I would like to set the two ends of the rubber band to be still and the rest part to be able to move freely so that the rubber band will be extended while the sphere is pulled back by two fingers.
 To achieve this, the two ends of the rubber band can be selected by:
     ```json
     {
         "mesh": "slingshot/assets/data/vol_mesh/mat.msh",